microsoft/typescript-benchmarking/README.md

 # typescript-benchmarking

-This repo contains the infrastructure for TypeScript's benchmarking system.
+This repo contains the infrastructure for TypeScript's benchmarking system, including build scripts and the `ts-perf` CLI tool.

 ## Contributing